Learning-To-Measure: In-Context Active Feature Acquisition: Discussion

 \section{Discussion}

-In this work, we formulate the meta-AFA problem and present an end-to-end differentiable uncertainty-driven approach for greedy feature acquisition that performs in-context learning across tasks.
-We show significant improvement using \LTM in benchmarks and realistic healthcare datasets, demonstrating robustness under limited labeled data or significant retrospective missingness.
+{\bf{Conclusion.}} In this work, we introduced the meta-AFA problem and presented \LTM, an end-to-end differentiable, uncertainty-driven framework for feature acquisition that performs in-context learning across tasks.
+Our contributions are threefold.
+First, we formalized the meta-AFA problem and established the theoretical assumptions under which meta-learning acquisition policies is feasible.
+Second, we developed an algorithm that enables in-context active feature acquisition, leveraging meta-learned approximations of target conditional distributions for AFA policy optimization.
+Third, we empirically validated our framework across synthetic and real-world settings, demonstrating reliable uncertainty estimation and principled acquisition behavior under both in-distribution and out-of-distribution conditions compared to task-specific baselines.
+Notably, \LTM exhibits robust performance under limited labeled data and significant retrospective missingness, conditions that pose substantial challenges for existing approaches.
+We believe that the meta-AFA formulation opens promising avenues for future research, including extending the framework to broader data modalities, and scaling pretraining to richer task distributions and missingness patterns.

-\paragraph{Limitations} \textbf{\emph{(i)}} Our approach relies on sufficient offline action coverage and MAR, an untestable but realistic assumption about the missingness mechanism.
-Future work will relax these assumptions and investigate whether our uncertainty estimates can serve as informative bounds or diagnostics for violations of positivity or MAR \citep{jesson2020identifying}. \textbf{\emph{(ii)}} Empirically, we demonstrate the utility with simple synthetic or real task priors in pre-training.
-Scaling to diverse, large-scale real datasets across domains is deferred to future work, highlighting the need for principled prior-specification procedures to enable scalability and broad applicability. \textbf{\emph{(iii)}} Finally, we restrict attention to time-invariant settings; extending to time-varying dynamics is a crucial aspect of future work.
+{\bf{Limitations}} \textbf{\emph{(i)}} Our approach relies on sufficient offline action coverage and MAR, an untestable but realistic assumption about the missingness mechanism.
+Future work will relax these assumptions and investigate whether our uncertainty estimates can serve as informative bounds or diagnostics for violations of positivity or MAR \citep{jesson2020identifying}. \textbf{\emph{(ii)}} Empirically, we demonstrate the utility with tabular models pretrained from scratch on simple synthetic task priors.
+Scaling to diverse, large-scale real datasets across domains, while plausible, may require principled prior-specification procedures.
+Leveraging priors encoded in pretrained language models is another promising direction. \textbf{\emph{(iii)}} We do not consider solutions for the full cost-sensitive MDP formulation, which requires multi-step planning for long-term reward.
+We discuss limitations of short-horizon (i.e., greedy) acquisition in Appendix~\ref{app:greedy_discussion}. \emph{(iv)} While we demonstrate proof-of-concept on medium-scale tabular datasets, extension to large tabular datasets is plausible using larger pretraining architectures, such as using TabPFN~\citep{grinsztajn2025tabpfn,hollmann2025tabpfn,hollmann2023tabpfn} with additional compute resources. \textbf{\emph{(v)}} Finally, we restrict attention to time-invariant settings; extending to time-varying dynamics is a crucial aspect of future work.

-\paragraph{Ethics Statement} Our paper is a technical proof-of-concept.
-While we demonstrate evaluations in healthcare, additional evaluation regarding fairness and generalizability is necessary before this method is deployed in the real-world.

-\paragraph{Reproducibility Statement} We evaluate on publicly available datasets.
-All code to reproduce our experiments will be publicly available, and a link to anonymous source code is provided in Appendix~\ref{app:source_code}.
-Details of the experimental design and hyperparameters are outlined in Appendix~\ref{app:hyperparameters}.